 The semester before a study abroad experience is already stressful; don’t overload yourself with more work!
 I only applied to one study abroad program, and I would suggest applying to a maximum of three.
 Most study abroad programs don’t have strict GPA requirements, and if your GPA is below the acceptance level, most will accept a written statement explaining it and advocating for your ability to study abroad and succeed.

 3 // Thoroughly research the credit transfers and financial aid policies from your school

 This point is so, so important.
+It may even be the most important of all my tips for studying abroad.
 At the end of the day, you’re working towards your degree(s) while you go to the destination of your dreams.
-You definitely want to make 100% sure that your credits from studying abroad will transfer to your home institution, and that they will count towards your major or minor if you need them to.
+You want to make 100% sure that your credits from studying abroad will transfer to your home institution, and that they will count towards your major or minor if you need them to.
 This can be the most stressful part of the process, so get help from the study abroad office and/or the registrar at your home school.

 Getting your financial aid and scholarships to transfer can be really taxing as well, so start early!
 Set up an appointment with your school’s financial aid office to go over all of your options, and write to outside scholarship committees about using their funds for your study abroad program.
 There are also scholarships available through most study abroad companies, so there are lots of options to make study abroad affordable.

 4 // Learn a little about where you want to travel